josefglatz/beuser_fastswitch/README.md

 * Switch to another backend user
 * Edit another backend user (in a new tab)
-* Show user info of a specific backend user (in a popup)
+* Show user info of a specific backend user (in a modal)

 ### It provides an AJAX based search